pythonindia/inpycon-blog/content/blog/cfp_is_closed_2016.md

 - Core Python: 13

-50% of proposals are in 4 sections, Web Development, Data Visualization, Scientific Computing, Others.
+Out of 166 proposals, 135 are talks and 31 are workshops.

 <iframe width="600" height="400" src="https://live.amcharts.com/U4OGZ/embed/" frameborder="0"></iframe>

+There are no submissions in Standard library, Concurrency, Security sections for the workshops.
-31 workshops submissions break up are
+31 workshops submissions break up are,

 - Python 3k: 2